Logo light mode the Fabryk

 Alternative Airport in Hokkaido: Asahikawa Airport

-If you happen to follow this itinerary and want to skip Sapporo for the nature or maybe have a shorter time in Hokkaido to spare, there are also flights to some of the other regional airports from Tokyo including Asahikawa Airport, which had flights for as low as 78 euros, one way, when I last checked.
+If you happen to follow this itinerary and want to skip Sapporo for the nature or maybe have a shorter time in Hokkaido to spare, there are also flights to some other regional airports from Tokyo including Asahikawa Airport, which had flights for as low as 78 euros, one way, when I last checked.

 Alternative Way to Get to Hokkaido: JR Pass 🚄